hienphan0111/bim-online-class/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank <a href="https://www.behance.net/adagio07">Cindy Shin</a> the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>